New York’s climate plan will drive big changes, if it works

 ALBANY, N.Y.
 (AP) — Solar panels on every roof.
 Parking meters that double as car chargers.
 Wind turbines towering above farm fields and ocean waves.
-Cars, home furnaces and factories converted to run on electricity from renewable sources.

 A new law signed Thursday by New York Gov. Andrew Cuomo sets the nation’s most aggressive targets for reducing carbon emissions and is intended to drive dramatic changes over the next 30 years.
 It calls for all the state’s electricity to come from renewable, carbon-free sources such as solar, wind and hydropower.
 Transportation and building heating systems would also run on clean electricity rather than oil and gas.

+“The environment and climate change are the most critically important policy priorities we face,” the Democratic governor said in announcing his signing of the sweeping climate legislation and the nation’s largest offshore wind project.
+“They literally will determine the future — or the lack thereof.”

-But while the goals of the legislation are clear, details on how to achieve them are undetermined.
+But while the legislation’s goals are clear, details on how to achieve them have yet to be determined.
 It isn’t clear how much all this change will cost, or even whether it is all technically feasible.

 Some critics call the plan impractical.